-Buying your first home is an exciting decision, but there are also a lot of unknowns.
+Buying your first home is an exciting decision, but there are also a lot of moving parts.
 Are there any underlying problems?
-Do the utilities seem like they’re in good shape?
-A common thing for first-time home buyers to take a look at is the condition of the house’s HVAC heating and cooling.
-A furnace that’s in particularly rough shape can sometimes be the difference between making an offer on a house and looking elsewhere.
+Do the utilities seem like they’re holding up?
+A common thing for first-time home buyers to check out is the condition of the house’s HVAC equipment.
+A furnace that’s in particularly bad shape can sometimes be the difference between making an offer on a house and looking elsewhere.

 What year was the equipment manufactured and installed?

 If you can, you’ll want to learn when the make and model was first manufactured.
-Older models can be less energy efficient and can lack convenient features used in new equipment.
-This should be fairly easy to find, but it’s also only half the information you want.
-You should also attempt to find out when the equipment was installed.
+Older models may be less energy efficient and will often lack convenient features used in newer equipment.
+This is usually fairly easy to find, but it’s also only half the information you want.
+You should also try and find out when the equipment was installed.

 Even if an HVAC system was manufactured several years ago, the installation itself could have been more recent.
 Recent installations are more likely to be in good shape, particularly if routine maintenance has been provided.